search icon

 Keep business and personal finances separate

-You’ll probably need an EIN
+The business probably needs an EIN

-Decide how your LLC will be taxed
+Decide how the LLC will be taxed

 Start establishing business credit soon